 It is so easy to look at the progress of others and feel as if you aren't moving fast enough.
 It is natural to want the same results and transformation of those around us.

-Today we are going to tap for tapping for when you lack purpose or direction.
+Today we are going to tap for tapping for workday stress.

 Thanks for taking part in the November 30-Day Tapping Challenge!